ucsb-cs148-f21/project-t10-animelist/team/profile_customization_design.md

 input TextBlockInput {
   text: String!
 }
 ```

 ### 4.2.
 Output Types

 These output types are similar to the input types.
 However, rather than having a single type for all blocks, we have a Block interface that each specific block implements.
+To handle queries for the profile page, our backend should read the `type` field on each block and return the appropriate `Block` type while adding any additional fields as necessary, such as the `userList` field for a UserListBlock.

 ```graphql
 interface Block {